Criterion Stakes

 The Criterion Stakes is a Group 3 flat horse race in Great Britain open to horses aged three years or older.
 It is run on the July Course at Newmarket over a distance of 7 furlongs (1,408 metres), and it is scheduled to take place each year in late June or early July.

 The present Criterion Stakes was established in 1978, and for a period it was classed at Listed level.

 During the eighties the race was known as the Van Geest Stakes.
 It was promoted to Group 3 status in 1986.
+From 2025 it will be run at York.

 A previous race with the same name was an important event for two-year-olds.
 Its winners included Ormonde (1885), Flying Fox (1898), Pretty Polly (1903) and Gay Crusader (1916).